carrs-q/IVAD-Simulator/README.md

 ---
 ### Software
-Find in this repository an already compiled version
+Find in this repository a compiled version to run on Windows (requires still CDN for the files)

 Source:
 [Unity Driving Simulator Unity](https://github.com/carrs-q/ADS-Driving-Simulator)
 NodeJS [Content Delivery Network](https://github.com/carrs-q/VideoWallCDN) (Required to run software)

+---
+### Sample Scenario

+A example scenario will be published here soon.

 ---
 ### Licence